diegojromerolopez/diegojromerolopez.github.io/content/en/post/2024-12-26-how-to-write-a-simple-middleware-in-deno-fresh.md

 tags: ["deno", "fresh"]
 ---

-# How to write a simple middleware in deno fresh
 Middlewares are layers that inject data or check the HTTP request and are used by a set of routes.
 They are very useful as they group functionality together.
 Let's see how to implement a middleware in deno fresh.